 \section{Abstract}

-In this paper, we consider linear $q$-difference systems in coefficients that are germs of meromorphic functions, with Newton polygon that has two slopes.
-Then, we explain how to compute the meromorphic gauge transformations appearing in the work of Bugeaud, using a $q$-analogue of the Borel-Laplace summation.
+In this paper, we consider linear $q$-difference systems with coefficients that are germs of meromorphic functions, with Newton polygon that has two slopes.
+Then, we explain how to compute similar meromorphic gauge transformations than those appearing in the work of Bugeaud, using a $q$-analogue of the Borel-Laplace summation.

 [3]